rstacruz/flatdoc/Readme.md

 > [View in GitHub >][project]

 Customizing
 -----------

-You can customize it to your seeds.
+You can customize it to your needs.

 Misc
 ====